Can I Sue a Public Storage Facility?

 Bad Things Can Happen With My Storage Unit

-Suppose you're moving and you need to rent a storage space for your antiques, important documents, and family heirlooms.
-You go to a local self-service storage facility and sign a rental agreement for a heated unit without really looking it over.
-You don't bother to get renter's insurance, thinking you're not going to be using the unit long enough to justify it.
+Suppose you're moving and need to rent a storage space for your antiques, important documents, and family heirlooms.
+You go to a local self-service storage facility and sign a rental agreement for a heated unit without looking it over.
+You don't bother getting renters insurance, thinking you won't use the unit long enough to justify it.
 You give them a credit card and let them deduct the fee automatically each month.

-Things are going swell until you get an email from the facility saying that your unit “may" have been affected by a “water leak."
-Turns out your unit and several others were flooded when a pipe inside your unit froze and burst.
-It wasn't even that cold.
-Anyway, your stuff is ruined.
+Things are going swell until you get an email from the facility saying that your unit may have been affected by a water leak.
+It turns out your unit and several others got flooded when a pipe inside your unit froze and burst.
+All of your property was ruined from water damage.

-You're really mad, so you call a lawyer.
+You call a lawyer to learn about your legal options.
 The first thing they ask you is to see your rental agreement.

 Rental Agreement